How decisions are made about future projects and activities in the OARC.

 As part of the Global Settlement Agreement, the Council agreed to a co-governance structure with Ngāi Tūāhuriri, community groups and community boards regarding decisions around both permanent and transitional uses within the regeneration area.

-Ngāi Tūāhuriri Upoko Dr Te Maire Tau and Christchurch Mayor Lianne Dalziel co-chair the Establishment Committee, which provides advice to the Council on the development of a permanent co-governance entity for the area.
+Ngāi Tūāhuriri Upoko Dr Te Maire Tau and former Christchurch Mayor Lianne Dalziel co-chaired the Establishment Committee, which provided advice to the Council on the development of a permanent co-governance entity for the area.

 Ngāi Tūāhuriri appointed four members, in addition to Dr Tau, to the Committee.
-Its four appointees are Tania Wati, Dr John Reid, Thomas Hildebrand, and Tutehounuku Korako.
+Its four appointees were Tania Wati, Dr John Reid, Thomas Hildebrand, and Tutehounuku Korako.

 The Council drew from the wider community to appoint Hayley Guglietta, Dr Cynthia Roberts and Julyan Falloon.
-After the local body elections in October, Councillor Kelly Barber was appointed to the committee.
-It's expected an enduring entity will replace this establishment committee.
+After the local body elections in October 2022, Councillor Kelly Barber was appointed to the committee.

 Community consultation